-Fixing the issues, if there any (manual integration).
+Fixing the issues, if there are any (manual integration).

 Checking current integration status

-To start checking your integration status, first you need to enable the subscribers' collection (if it is not yet enabled).
-To do so, locate the Newsletter signup form on your Forms tab and click Check & Fix.
-Clicking on the name of the form will not bring you to this wizard, so make sure you're clicking the button and not the signup form name.
+To start checking your integration status, you first need to enable the subscribers' collection (if it is not yet enabled).
+You can just find the Newsletter signup form on your Forms tab and click Check & Fix.
+Clicking on the form's name will not bring you to this wizard, so make sure you're clicking the button and not the signup form name.